It’s time to release the tiger

 This way we avoid a tunnel view on individual components, leading to blind spots in the change program.

-Instead, we analyze the interdependencies across the entire system and bring PEOPLE, PROCESS, CULTURE and SYMSTEMS in sync.
+Instead, we analyze the interdependencies across the entire systems and bring PEOPLE, PROCESS, CULTURE and SYMSTEMS in sync.

 How does it work?